Itai-Nelken/itai-lang/compiler/ir/IR.md

 There are 3 registers:
 - `sp`  - The stack pointer, not accesible.
 - `bp`  - The base pointer, not accesible.
-- `reg` - The general purpose register, read-only.
+- `r` - The general purpose register, read/write.

 ## Function definition
 To begin a function, `ENT` must be executed with the number of bytes to reserve for locals provided.\
-To leave a function, `LEV` or `RET` must be executed (they rewind the stack to the way it was before `ENT` was executed. `RET` also saves the current stack top in `reg`.
+To leave a function, `LEV` must be executed.\
+Return values are saved in the `r` register using the `SR` instruction.
+To load the returned value the `LR` instruction is used.

 ### Function arguments
 The arguments to a function have to be pushed to the stack before calling the function.\